 Races vary from a few miles to marathons and beyond, but the main aspect that filters through all races is a sense of fun and camaraderie.
 Fell running is an amateur sport and so you can meet and run with the top names in the country – although most will only see their backs disappearing over the horizon!

 Running up hills – I can’t do that…

 The majority of runners will walk up the hills, but you’ll be surprised with regular training how much further you can go.

 The training runs seem a bit long…

 The club training runs are for everyone and we look after all our new runners.
 The full route run is described on the website, however many club runners take a shorter route and we are introducting “have a go” nights.
 These take place over a 6 week period when the clocks change in March.
 There’s a leader for every week taking you out to get to know the local area and help you cope with the hills.

 Where do you run from?

 Running – is that all you do?

 Our club members are not just runners.
 They come from a wide variety of backgrounds and are interested in other sports such as cycling, adventure racing, climbing, walking etc. There are hobbies such as photography – especially of the fells!
 Often the whole family can come along – children can run in the junior races and the adults in the seniors.
-For the seniors there is also imprtant post race debriefing in the local pub!
+For the seniors there is also important post race debriefing in the local pub!
 Check out what else we get up to!